Andy Ibáñez Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.72).
+- The Rangers have the third-ranked team ERA among all league pitching staffs (3.65).

-- Rangers pitchers combine to give up 50 home runs (one per game), the second-fewest in baseball.
+- The Rangers allow the second-fewest home runs in baseball (50 total, 0.9 per game).

-- Eovaldi makes the start for the Rangers, his 11th of the season.
-He is 6-2 with a 2.60 ERA and 66 strikeouts in 69 1/3 innings pitched.
+- Perez gets the start for the Rangers, his 11th of the season.
+He is 6-1 with a 3.83 ERA and 41 strikeouts in 56 1/3 innings pitched.

-- The righty's most recent time out came on Tuesday against the Pittsburgh Pirates, when he threw nine innings, surrendering one earned run while giving up six hits.
+- The left-hander's last time out was on Wednesday against the Pittsburgh Pirates, when he tossed seven innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.